-A stair climbing wheelchair is a mobility assist device that is designed to help people with mobility problems to get up the staircase with little or no assistance.
-It helps to provide independence to such individuals in that they can access buildings that do not have a ramp for use with wheelchairs.
+A stair climbing wheelchair, sometimes known as a wheelchair stair climber, is a mobility assist device that is designed to help people with mobility problems to get up the staircase with little or no assistance.
+It helps to provide independence to such individuals, particularly the disabled, in that they can access buildings that do not have a ramp for use with wheelchairs.

 This device has a seat, a lift mechanism, source of power and controls that are operated with hand.
 Most systems use an electric system to lift and propel the wheelchair through staircase ramps.

 The backrest is adjustable.
 Some have handles should there be a need to assist the one on a wheelchair or lift the chair itself.